 Irregularities, including fraud, are instances of non-compliance with laws and regulations.
 We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.

-Based on our understanding of South East Water Pension Scheme, we identified that the principal risks of non-compliance with laws and regulations related to the Non-receipt of contributions from the principal employer in accordance with the Schedule of Contributions, UK tax legislation, and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We also considered those laws and regulations that have a direct impact on the preparation of the financial statements, such as the Pensions Act 1995.
+Based on our understanding of the Scheme and its environment, we identified that the principal risk of non-compliance with the laws and regulations related to the non-receipt of contributions from the principal employer in accordance with the Schedule of Contributions, administration of the Scheme in accordance with Pensions Acts 1995 and 2004 and regulations made under them and Codes of Practice issued by the Pensions Regulator, and we considered the extent to which non-compliance might have a material effect on the financial statements.